 “We are shaped and fashioned by what we love.”–Goethe

-Born in the United States, raised by Hungarian parents in Strasbourg, France, Anna is a Third Culture Kid (yes, do go ahead and Wikipedia that too).
+Born in Boston, raised by Hungarian parents in Strasbourg, France, Anna is a Third Culture Kid.

-Anna is a Flannery O’Connor Fellow, recipient of the Sara Rothfus Yoseloff Award, the Stanley Research Award, and the Sylvia Beach Short Fiction Award.
-She has received support from the Napa Valley Writer’s Conference and the Iowa Lakeside Lab as writer-in-residence.
-For her journalism, she has received the Fulbright for Young American Journalists and the Jaromir Ledecky Fellowship for International Journalism.
+Anna is a former Richard E. Guthrie Fellow with the University of Iowa, recipient of the Sara Rothfus Yoseloff Award, the Stanley Research Award, and the Sylvia Beach Short Fiction Award.
+She has been a writer-in-residence at the Iowa Lakeside Lab and a Fulbright fellow in Berlin.